 Content Warning: Please be advised this story contains graphic details about the case and may be upsetting to some readers/viewers.

-In his opening statement, Doyle said Palmer videotaped himself doing "unspeakable things" to Shauna Haynes' body after he killed her at the Chadwick Hotel in San Diego on April 5, 2016.
+Earlier in the trial, a deputy district attorney told the jury that 34-year-old Palmer videotaped himself doing "unspeakable things" to 21-year-old Haynes' body after he killed her at the Chadwick Hotel.

 Her body was found two days later by workers at the hotel.

 Palmer faces first-degree murder charges, but his defense attorney argues it was a crime of passion saying Palmer was upset because Haynes had sex with someone else in front of him.